ajaould/Housing-Prices-Project/README.md

 * **Project Approach**:
 1. Locate data needed for visualization
 2. Data manipulations
-    -	We utilized jupiter notebooks to create dataframes and pgAdmin with PostgreSQL to condense the data to the Richmond area
+    -	We utilized jupiter notebooks to create dataframes and pgAdmin with PostgreSQL to condense the data to the Richmond area.
-    -	We also worked with D3, Json and GeoJson files along with and Leafleaf JS to build our final visulizations
+    -	We also worked with D3, Json and GeoJson files along with and Leafleaf JS to build our final visulizations.
+    -   We built an HTML site to display the visualization.
 3. Finally, we deployed our site to the web using Heroku

 * **Conclusion**:
 1. Housing prices is more of a prediction of access to emergency services than access to public green space.
-2. However we did detect a disparity in the size of the public green spaces
+2. We did detect a disparity in the size of the public green spaces compared to housing prices.
 3. Futher research could be done to determine if housing price is a predictor of the size of the public green space available.
 - - -